LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

 5. Check datatypes : datatypes were 'datetime', 'int64' and 'object'.
 6. Check for missing values : none were detected.
 7. Check data summary: Minimum, Maximum, Mean, and the Percentiles (25%, 50%, and 75%) of the datasets.
-8. Run ydata profiling on the dataset
+8. Run ydata profiling on the dataset.

 ``` Python